Starry03/webgame/README.md

 ## About

-Webgame made using vite, ts, postgresql, fastapi for a university exam.
+Webgame made using vite, ts, postgresql and fastapi for a university exam.

 The repo is no longer mantained.